Safety Recall Notice? Don’t Ignore It!

 Vehicle repair costs under a safety recall are covered by the manufacturer who reimburses the dealer for each completed job.
 Your dealer will let you know when the replacement part is available and schedule your appointment.
 The service department will also verify that all other recalls have been completed.
 If not additional repairs may be done on the spot or scheduled for completion.

+Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on your safety recall notice, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.